solo-io/solo-cop/workshops/gloo-gateway/README.md

 istioctl version
 ```

-* Install Gloo API gateway into the `gloo-gateway` namespace
+* Install Gloo API gateway into the `gloo-gateway` namespace.
+We are using the istioctl utility to install Gloo API Gateway the same way you would install Istio Ingress Gateway.

 ```sh
 kubectl create namespace gloo-gateway